 Recommendations Cost Strategic

 Estimate Initiatives

-1. ASL fulltime instructor 90,000 1
+1. Fulltime Spanish and Sign Language instructors 180,000 1

 2. Language Lab 60,000 2

-3. Instructional Technology 50,000 3
+3. Tutor resources 10,000 3

 NOTE: Dissenting opinions should be included when consensus is not reached among program faculty and/or between program faculty and the division dean.
 A report should be added to the program review as an appendix.
 This report should clearly state the areas of dissension and reason for dissenting opinion.